WebDesigner123456/mern_devcon/README.md

-MERN Stack is the world-famous node.js framework.
+MERN Stack is the world-famous node.js framework